falsetf/SL-Utils/README.md

 # SL-Utils

 This program is meant to be a Quality of Life utility for Shatterline.
-Although the titles are self-explanitory, I will explain the three separate scripts here.
+Although the titles are self-explanatory, I will explain the three separate scripts here.

 ## bhop.py
 This script is coded to be a bunnyhop script for Shatterline.
 If you hold down space, it spams the spacebar for you.